adunning/latin-greek-scientific-terminology/syllabus/cla201-syllabus-fall-2014.markdown

 - Latin Prefixes and Stems

 #### Read
-@garner:2014case, on using scientific terminology to track plagiarism; @dirckx:1977hybrid, on the combination of Greek and Latin in a single word; @dirckx:1988latin and @dirckx:1990more, a list of Latin words in current usage
+@garner:2014case, on using scientific terminology to track plagiarism; @dirckx:1977hybrid, on the combination of Greek and Latin in a single word; Dirckx [-@dirckx:1988latin; -@dirckx:1990more], a list of Latin words in current usage

 <!-- Chapters 21–23 -->